yleeyilin/tp/docs/DeveloperGuide.md

 6. Enhance post-search status
    1. Currently, after a search command, the contact book will only display the filtered list.
-   2. After exucution of delete, pin, unpin, undo and redo will not return to main list.
+   2. After execution of delete, pin, unpin, undo and redo will not return to main list.
    3. We plan to enhance the commands by returning to main list after every execution of command.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**

 Below are instructions to test the app manually.
+Before each test, run `/clear` to reset the data in PoochPlanner.
+Also, take caution when copying the commands to the input box as our commands are space sensitive.
+Line breaks may result in spaces being omitted.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.